with The Ballroom Thieves & Certainly So

 RAIN OR SHINE; NO REFUNDS; LARGE EVENT PARKING

-Shakey Graves (with The Ballroom Thieves) will be performing LIVE on the Outdoor Stage at Salvage Station on Thursday, September 22nd!
-Doors open at 5:00PM and the music starts at 6:30PM.
+Shakey Graves (with The Ballroom Thieves and Certainly So) will be performing LIVE on the Outdoor Stage at Salvage Station on Thursday, September 22nd!
+Doors open at 5:00PM and the music starts at 6:00PM.
 This is a General Admission, 12+ ONLY show (no exceptions)!
 This is a LARGE EVENT, so please read our FAQs to learn more about parking options and our shuttle service.

 Root Down will be serving their delicious twist on Southern Soul food and we’ll have a few rotating food trucks on-site as well!
 There will also be MULTIPLE full bars open for you to enjoy!